Kolaghat: Post Office

+The Railway Station

+South Eastern Railway Zone

 One of the key features of Kolaghat is its railway station.
 It is by far the busiest railway station in South Eastern Railway Zone within West Bengal due to its connectivity to other major places:5 of Platforms:3.

 Transport

 Kolaghat is well connected by road through NH-116 and NH-6 (namely Bombay road).
 It is 54.4 km from Kolkata and 60.45 km from Kharagpur.
 The Kolaghat Bridge (Namely Sarat Setu) is the only which connects the South India.